tsunhinlai/Negri_CSCI2270_FinalProject/README.md

 OPEN ISSUES/BUGS:

 Sometimes it asks the user to enter in a number when it should work for any input.
 Only checks for pairs, three of a kind, and full house.
+You could program straight, flush, four of a kind, and/or royal flush.
+If players both have a pair, three of a kind, or full house then they tie.
-You could program straight, flush, four of a kind, and/or royal flush Lacks a method for checking which hand is better (get rid of if statements at end of driver) Does not allow for multiple games in the same run.
+Lacks a method for checking which hand is better (get rid of if statements at end of driver) Does not allow for multiple games in the same run.